-Announced earlier this year, the SEA can handle a variety of applications including vehicles from A-segment to D- and E-segment and even light commercial vehicles.
-Front-, rear- and all-wheel drive variants with single-, dual- or triple-motor configuration, with performance figures as brisk as a 0-100 km/h (0-62 mph) in less than 3 seconds and long range of more than 700 km (435 miles) will be possible, according to Geely.
+Announced last year, the SEA can handle various applications, including vehicles from A-segment to D- and E-segment and even light commercial vehicles.
+Front-, rear- and all-wheel drive variants with single-, dual- or triple-motor configuration, with performance figures as brisk as a 0-100 km/h (0-62 mph) in less than 3 seconds and a long range of more than 700 km (435 miles) will be possible, according to Geely.

-The SEA will be an open-source platform and Geely announced that it is in talks with B2B and B2C customers, aside from plans to deploy it across its nine brands (Geely owns Volvo, Polestar, Lotus, Proton, Lynk & Co, London Electric Vehicle Company, and is a major shareholder in Daimler).
-The first SEA-based electric car will be the Lynk & Co Zero EV, shown as a concept during the Beijing Auto Show in September 2020.
-Production of the Zero EV is expected to commence in mid-2021 at a new factory in Eastern China even as prototypes have entered advanced stages of testing on public roads.
+The SEA will be an open-source platform, and Geely announced that it is in talks with B2B and B2C customers, aside from plans to deploy it across its brands (Geely owns Volvo, Polestar, Lotus, Proton, Lynk & Co, Zeekr, and London Electric Vehicle Company and is a major shareholder in Daimler).

-Lescow mentions in his post that further details of the Smart eSUV will be revealed in due time, however, the electric SUV is confirmed to feature a 5-star rating in the Euro NCAP.
-Speculation is rife that the Smart electric SUV may already have a competitor in a Volvo XC20 Recharge, which too is expected on the SEA platform slotting beneath the current XC40 Recharge.
+Lescow mentioned that the company would reveal further details of the Smart eSUV in due time.
+However, the electric SUV is confirmed as aiming for a 5-star rating in the Euro NCAP.
+Speculation is rife that the Smart electric SUV may already have a future competitor in the Volvo XC20, which rides on the SEA platform slotting beneath the current XC40 Recharge.

 Smart electric SUV FAQs